Get quotes

 The levy paid by builders for eligible works will be approved for funding in the program.

 Works valued at less than $3,300 are not covered by the Queensland Home Warranty Scheme.
-However, you will still need to engage an appropriately licenced contractor to complete work done under the Resilient Homes Fund.
+However, you will still need to engage an appropriately licensed contractor to complete work done under the Resilient Homes Fund.

 Submit your quote and sign a contract